uk-gov-mirror/ONSdigital.survey-assist-utils/scripts/evaluation_metrics.md

 The input data are expected to be in a parquet format, created by evaluation pipeline scripts in the `sic-classification-utils` repo, see notes at the end of this document.

+Additionally, examples of visualizations of the evaluation metrics are available in the `notebooks/2025-10_semantic_vis.py` notebook.

 ## Usage

 In general, the scripts can be run from the command line and takes several arguments.
 The evaluation metrics will be printed to the console.